vidjil/vidjil/doc/user.md

 The different permissions that can be attributed are:

-  - Read: Permissions to sview patients/runs/sets to which a group or organisation has access to
+  - Read: Permissions to view patients/runs/sets to which a group or organisation has access to
   - Create: Permissions to create patients/runs/sets
   - Upload: Permissions to upload samples to the patients/runs/sets of a group
   - Run: Permissions to run vidjil on an uploaded samples to the patients/runs/sets of a group